-Question Answer More Information be applied specifically to pay distributions to Unitholders.
-However, access to the proceeds of the Offer will enable cash derived from other sources (for example rental income or the proceeds of debt funding at the US REIT level), to be applied to other purposes, including the payment of distributions, and the issue of URF Notes might therefore assist in the payment of distributions to Unitholders.
-What is the face value of the URF Notes?
+Question Answer More Information What is the face value of the URF Notes?
 The initial Face Value of URF Notes will be \$100 but may be reduced by partial early Redemption payments.
 Annexure A What is the term of URF Notes and when will they mature?
 The term of the URF Notes is 5 years from the Issue Date.
-Based on the current timetable, the expected Maturity Date is 24 December 2019.
-Annexure A What is the Interest rate of URF Notes and when will it be URF Notes will pay a fixed rate of Interest until maturity or Redemption, based on the outstanding Face Value, of 7.75% per annum.
-Annexure A paid?
+Based on the current timetable, the expected Maturity Date is 19 December 2019.
+Annexure A What is the Interest rate of URF Notes and when will it be paid?
+URF Notes will pay a fixed rate of Interest until maturity or Redemption, based on the outstanding Face Value, of 7.75% per annum.
 Interest payments will be made quarterly.
 The first Interest Payment Date for URF Notes being on 31 March 2015.
-When can the URF Notes be redeemed prior to the Maturity Date?
-The URF Notes can be Redeemed prior to the Maturity Date in the following situations: the Issuer is entitled to choose to Redeem or partially repay URF Notes on the First Call Date (being the 3 rd anniversary of the Issue Date) and/or any Interest Payment Date after the First Call Date; if a Tax Event or Change of Control Event occurs, the Issuer may elect to fully (but not partially) Redeem all of the URF Notes; and if an Event of Default occurs and while it is subsisting, the URF Note Trustee may require all of the URF Notes to be fully (but not partially) Redeemed.
+Annexure A When can the URF Notes be redeemed prior to the Maturity Date?
+The URF Notes can be Redeemed prior to the Maturity Date in the following situations: the Issuer is entitled to choose to Redeem or partially repay URF Notes on the First Call Date (being the 3rd anniversary of the Issue Date) and/or any Interest Payment Date after the First Call Date; if a Tax Event or Change of Control Event occurs, the Issuer may elect to fully (but not partially) Redeem all of the URF Notes; and if an Event of Default occurs and while it is subsisting, the URF Note Trustee may require all of the URF Notes to be fully (but not partially) Redeemed.
 The URF Note Trustee must require all of the URF Notes to be fully (but not partially) Redeemed if an Event of Default occurs and is subsisting, it is so directed by a Special Resolution, it is indemnified to its reasonable satisfaction and is not restricted or prohibited from taking such action by any court order or any applicable law.
 Annexure A When can the Issuer choose to redeem or partially repay URF Notes?
 The Issuer may choose to Redeem all, or make a partial payment on all, of the URF Notes on the First Call Date and/or any Interest Payment Date after the First Call Date.
-The First Call Date is the 3 rd anniversary of the Issue Date.
+The First Call Date is the 3rd anniversary of the Issue Date.
 Any partial repayment will reduce the outstanding Face Value of URF Notes and will be paid to URF Noteholders on a pro-rata basis on the relevant record date.
 There is no early repayment premium in relation to URF Notes.
-On the Redemption Date, you will receive: Face Value; plus Annexure A
+On the Redemption Date, you will receive: Face Value; plus a final payment of Interest for the period from (and including) the preceding Interest Payment Date to (but excluding) the Redemption Date.
+Investors should also refer to the circumstances where the Issuer has the option, but is not required, to Redeem all of URF Notes from the Issue Date.
+Annexure A